 1. You need to understand what credit counseling is.

+What is credit counseling?
 Simply put, credit counseling can help you lift the burden of credit card debt.

 Through a nonprofit credit-counseling agency, you can work with a counselor to resolve your financial problems on your own, says Bruce McClary, vice president of public relations and external affairs at the National Foundation for Credit Counseling.
 Or you can enter what’s called a debt management plan.
 Through that plan, you can consolidate your credit card payments and get the cards’ interest rates reduced, making your financial obligations easier to tackle.